 Once you have a idea for a product.
 Have confirmed there is a market for your product.
 Then you are ready to start the review, planning, designing and prototyping of a new product idea.
 This involves the following phases:

 For some projects, is it hard to know if the product idea can even be achieved in engineer terms (i.e. technically feasible), or in cost terms (i.e. financially feasible).
 Or perhaps one needs to determine the possible size of the market.
 If we believe this is the case, we might advise that two additional phases might be required after/during/before phase 1:

 For more information on new product development (NPD) see wikipedia about "NPD".

-It is well understood that Canberra New Product Development (NPD) always has uncertainty and is considered R&D. The total cost is driven by the evolution of user testing and customer feedback.
-It is for these reasons, we appreciate the actual total project cost is unknown.
+It is well understood that Canberra New Product Development (NPD) always has uncertainty and is considered R&D. The total cost is driven by the evolution of end user (i.e. client and potential customers) testing and feedback.
+It is for these reasons, we appreciate the actual total project development cost is unknown.
 So depending on the size of the project and/or its life cycle, further funding might be required, before, during or after any of the project life-cycle steps.